offtherailz/notes/css/css-cross-country.md

 ### Specificity problems

+If you have a set of styles defined for something like `.sidebar ul li`, you have to remember various problems that may occur.
+First, those styles won't apply to a list in another class.
+You don't want to copy-paste and violate DRY.
+So you might try `ul li`, but then it hits every unordered list.
+So, you can abstract and apply some class to both lists.
+Fine, but now you have to keep in mind default settings for other lists.

 ### Resets and normalization

 You should try to have sensible defaults and setting for everything.
 Consider using a reset or normalization CSS file (presumably before you add CSS of your own).

+## Level 6

+### Images: content or layout

+If an image is content, they belong in your HTML.
+If the image is decorative, it belongs in your CSS.
+That was easy enough.

+### Image cropping

+Don't simply set a fixed height and width for disparately sized images.
+It distorts some of them.
+Instead, use the `overflow: hidden` property to a crop class.
+But this also sucks: the cropping is random and not optimized per image.
+A better way to do it is to set height or width to a fixed number, but then the other to `auto`, depending on whether the image is portrait or landscape layout.
+But if you have a mixture of sizes, this is going to break one or the other.
+So the best solution is to resize all your images to a square which is less than the height and width of all images.

+When setting height and width, you put the absolute height and width on the parent element first.
+You also set overflow to hidden there.
+Then you can use auto on the image itself to scale more proportionally.
+Example:

+    .store li {
+      height: 150px;
+      width: 150px;
+      overflow: hidden;
+    }

+    .store li img {
+      height: 150px;
+      width: auto;
+    }